jameskong098/ner_partial_evaluation/guidelines.md

     - Overlap percentage

 # Guidelines: What Makes a Good Partial Match?
-* Partial match clearly refers to the same entity
+* A partial match clearly refers to the same entity and does not miss significant context.
+For example, "Ben" vs. "Big Ben" is a bad match because "Ben" could refer to a person rather than the building.
 * Partial match does not include extra meaningful context, which changes meaning or contains unncessessary information

 ## Examples